 If you smoke, talk to your doctor about how to successfully quit.
 You may need to avoid places that expose you to smoke, germs, or chemical irritants.
 Follow instructions on wound care to prevent infection.
 Your doctor may advise medications to ease discomfort.

-It is important for you to monitor your recovery after you leave the hospital.
-Alert your doctor to any problems right away.
-If any of the following occur, call your doctor: Difficulty breathing or coughNew pain in the chest or persistent and severe pain in the area of surgeryStitches or staples that come apartExcessive bleeding at the site of the incisionCoughing up mucus that is yellow, green, or bloodySigns of infection, including fever and chillsRedness, swelling, increasing pain, excessive bleeding, or discharge at the incision siteSevere nausea or vomiting
+Contact your doctor if your recovery is not progressing as expected or you develop complications, such as: Difficulty breathing or coughNew pain in the chest or persistent and severe pain in the area of surgeryStitches or staples that come apartExcessive bleeding at the site of the incisionCoughing up mucus that is yellow, green, or bloodySigns of infection, including fever and chillsRedness, swelling, increasing pain, excessive bleeding, or discharge at the incision siteSevere nausea or vomiting

 If you think you have an emergency, call for medical help right away.

-Athanassiadi K, Kakaris S, et al. Muscle-sparing versus posterolateral thoracotomy: a prospective study.
+Athanassiadi K, Kakaris S, Theakos N, Skottis I. Muscle-sparing versus posterolateral thoracotomy: a prospective study.

-Levy MH, Chwistek M, et al. Management of chronic pain in cancer survivors.
+Levy MH, Chwistek M, Mehta RS.
+Management of chronic pain in cancer survivors.

 Cancer J. 2008;14(6):401-409.

-Ohbuchi T, Morikawa T, et al. Lobectomy: video-assisted thoracic surgery versus posterolateral thoracotomy.
+Ohbuchi T, Morikawa T, Takeuchi E, Kato H. Lobectomy: video-assisted thoracic surgery versus posterolateral thoracotomy.

 Jpn J Thorac Cardiovasc Surg.
 1998;46(6):519-522.